You are here

 Addendum A to the Executive Order outlines the allowable uses for the CRF funds.

 For questions related to CRF reporting, please contact Jennifer Austin at Austin_j@cde.state.co.us.

-Given district may spend the CRF funds on any costs associated with at-risk pupils, as they would their typical General Fund State Share payment, we assume that most of 5012 funds will be spent on personnel costs
+Given districts may spend the CRF funds on any costs associated with at-risk pupils, as they would their typical General Fund State Share payment, we assume that most of the 5012 funds will be spent on personnel costs